Demvok/NewsAnalysis/README.md

 #### TO DO:

-- optimize scraper, paralellize if possible
+- optimize scraper, paralellise if possible

 - fine tune event extraction, there are too many of them

 - fix person duplication because of different model outputs
+- add `is_expert_flag` logic
-- add usege type to `llm_invoke` for better traking
+- add usage type to `llm_invoke` for better traking
 - possibly remove merge node
-- parallelize graph
+- parallelise graph
-- add `is_expert_flag` logic
 - test different `FIELD_LENGTH_POLICY`